ntoll/ntoll.github.io/posts/anniversary.md

 the only two people in the
 <a href="https://www.google.com/maps/@51.4994838,-0.1770779,2a,75y,272.48h,94.45t/data=!3m6!1e1!3m4!1sV2M1OLSwpd3LHD0jlX1_MQ!2e0!7i13312!8i6656">Donaldson Room</a>,
 a study area with large oak desks, and she happened to be sat opposite me.
-I think there was an immediate attraction because we kept looking at each other.
+I think there was an immediate attraction because we kept surreptitiously looking at each other.
 When I idly chewed my pen to try to hide that I was really checking her out, she caught my eye and smiled at me.
 I involuntarily bit down on my pen in panicked shyness (I'd been found out!) and split the pen lid while also chipping the corner of my front tooth.
 I soon fled in embarrassment.
-Moments later, I first felt the roughness where my tooth had chipped.
-I reflected that the chip in my tooth would be a permanent reminder of the pretty girl in the library.
+Later, I felt the roughness where my tooth had chipped and reflected that the chip in my tooth would be a permanent reminder of that pretty girl in the library.
 For the rest of my life, when I felt the roughness on my tooth, I'd ask myself "I wonder who she was?".